LimJY03/SyntaxComparison/00. Basic Syntax/README.md

 The comment syntax shown above are **single-line comment** syntax, it will only *comment* out that one line.
 If we want to comment multiple lines (or create a comment block), we will use **multi-line comment** syntax.

-Comment Syntax Sample for `python`:
+Comment Syntax Sample for `Python`:

 ```py
 # This is a single-line comment